Women hold more senior executive positions in the utility industries than elsewhere in the energy sector

 Gender diversity in energy sector is critical to clean energy transition

-The Clean Energy, Education and Empowerment (C3E) Programme was created in 2010 as an initiative of the Clean Energy Ministerial (CEM) to enhance international collaboration and promote the leadership and participation of women in the clean energy transformation.
-In 2017, a decision was taken to organise the C3E’s activities as an IEA Technology Collaboration Programme (TCP).
-This provides a strong foundation to the work and provides additional visibility to the C3E TCP’s work globally.
-As a TCP, C3E joins a network of 6 000 experts participating in the Energy Technology Network (ETN), which engages in energy research and development, and can assist with the development of best practice sharing to support the goals of C3E.
-The 38 TCPs operating today involve nearly 300 public and private organisations in 53 countries.
+The Equality in Energy Transitions Initiative (formerly known as C3E International) was created in 2010 as an initiative of the Clean Energy Ministerial (CEM) to accelerate gender equality and diversity in clean in clean energy transitions.
+In 2017, a decision was taken to organize the Equality Initiative‘s activities as an IEA Technology Collaboration Programme (TCP).
+This provides a strong foundation to the work and provides additional visibility to the Equality Initiative‘s work globally.
+As a TCP, the Equality Initiative joins a network of 6 000 experts participating in the Energy Technology Network (ETN), which engages in energy research and development, and can assist with the development of best practice sharing to support the goals of the program.